 The UCSF Fresno Emergency Medicine residency program is a four-year ACGME-accredited program.
 The program matches ten PGY-1 residents each year.

-Interview Release Date Information: UCSF Fresno Emergency Medicine will be participating in the Unified Interview Release Date.
-As such, we will begin sending interview offers no earlier than Wednesday, Oct 19th at 6pm ET/3pm PT.
-Interview scheduling will not open until Thursday, Oct 20th at 6pm ET/3pm PT.
+UCSF Fresno Emergency Medicine will be participating in the Unified Interview Release Date.
+Additional information to follow.
 We do not extend more invitations to interview than we are able to schedule.

 In selection, emphasis is on academic accomplishments, conscientiousness, emotional maturity, demonstrated clinical performance, and dedication to the field of emergency medicine.